 "A magnetic pull sets in while reading The Way We Weren't, a sinking into the author's state of heart and mind, a compulsion to keep turning the pages.
 The memoir's allure is a testament to Jill Talbot's formidable talent."

 -The Boston Globe

-Jill Talbot is the author of The Way We Weren’t: A Memoir (Soft Skull, 2015) and Loaded: Women and Addiction (Seal Press, 2007).
-She's also the co-editor of The Art of Friction: Where (Non)Fictions Come Together (University of Texas, 2008), and the editor of Metawritings: Toward a Theory of Nonfiction (University of Iowa, 2012).
-Her work has appeared in journals such as Brevity, DIAGRAM, Ecotone, Fourth Genre, The Paris Review Daily, The Normal School, The Rumpus, and Slice Magazine.
-Three of the essays in The Way We Weren't were named Notable in Best American Essays 2014, 2015, and 2016.
-She teaches in the creative writing program at the University of North Texas and is the nonfiction editor for American Literary Review.
+Jill Talbot is the author of The Way We Weren’t: A Memoir and Loaded: Women and Addiction, the co-editor of The Art of Friction: Where (Non)Fictions Come Together, and the editor of Metawritings: Toward a Theory of Nonfiction.
+Her writing has appeared in journals such as AGNI, Brevity, Colorado Review, DIAGRAM, Ecotone, Longreads, The Normal School, The Rumpus, and Slice Magazine and has been recognized in The Best American Essays.
+In 2018 her story, “Railroad Blues,” was the Most Read of the Year in Little Fiction.
+She teaches in the creative writing program at the University of North Texas.

 Copyright © 2018 Jill Talbot · Site design: Amanda Yanowski · Headshot by: Lisa Vining